|

 from which he is rescued by his Sherpa orderly

-Lopseng, Gompa is invalided out of the Royal Ghurka
+Lopseng, Gompa is invalided out of the Royal

-old friend, Dzasa, who introduces him to the
+encounters an old friend, Dzasa, who introduces

-rented from Mrs Mookerjee in Dhamma Street.
-Every
+sharing accomodation rented from Mrs Mookerjee in

-day, Sigerson gives a detailed account of Gompa's
+detailed account of Gompa's activities, which

-to comment on, until Sigerson finally becomes
+until Sigerson finally becomes enraged by his

 |